 In 2013 the proceedings before the Anti-monopoly Court (the first instance) relating to the fine imposed in 2006 by the President of the Office of Competition and Consumer Protection (UOKiK) in connection with illegal anti-competitive practices consisting in joint determination of interchange fee rates on transactions performed using Visa and MasterCard systems in Poland were closed.
 The Bank is one of 20 Polish banks involved in these proceedings.
 The fine imposed on the Bank in 2006 by the President of the Office of Competition and Consumer Protection was PLN 2.9 million.
-Following an appeal filed by the banks in 2008, the Anti-monopoly Court reversed the decision of the President of the Office of Competition and Consumer Protection, the Appellate Court reversed the judgement of the Anti-monopoly Court and remanded the case back to the Anti-monopoly Court for a new trial.
+Following an appeal filed by the banks in 2008, the Anti-monopoly Court reversed the decision of the President of the Office of Competition and performed using Visa and remanded the case back to the Anti-monopoly Court reversed the judgement of the Anti-monopoly Court and remanded the case back to the Anti-monopoly Court for a new trial.
 In case the proceedings result in an unfavourable outcome, the Bank established a specific provision of PLN 2.9 million.
-On 21 November 2013 the Anti-monopoly Court (the first instance), upon retrial, substantially decreased the amounts of pecuniary fines imposed on the banks, and in the case of the Bank the amount of the pecuniary fine was determined at the level of PLN 59,748.
-The banks' appeal against the decision of the President of the Office of Competition and Consumer Protection with respect to the remaining scope was dismissed by the Court.
-In December 2013 the specific provision for legal risk was reduced to the amount of the pecuniary fine imposed on the Bank by the court verdict.
+On 21 November 2013 the Anti-monopoly Court (the first instance), upon retrial, substantially decreased the amounts of pecuniary fines imposed on the banks' appeal against the decision of the President of the Office of Competition and Consumer Protection and Consumer Protection and consumer 2013 the specific provision of the Bank by the court verdict.